-My DMin seminar this week had to take a personal retreat before they came to class.
-I’ve done this for years, and many have said after the seminar this would be a staple the rest of their years.
-Here is an updated format for one.
-This is a collection of a variety of resources, some of which I have no idea their original source.
-If you are constantly talking about how busy or rushed you are, then you need to stop and spend a day alone with Him.
+Here’s an updated format for taking a personal Christian retreat.
+This is a collection of a variety of resources.
+If you’re constantly talking about how busy or rushed you are, then you need to stop and spend a day alone with Jesus.

 And rising very early in the morning, while it was still dark, he departed and went out to a desolate place, and there he prayed.
 Mark 1:35